X

 Amrut Medhekar

-Like no, no, there won’t be any.
-This is Amru.
-There won’t be any rationalization on the field or at ho.
+No, no, there won’t be any.
+This is Amrut.
+There won’t be any rationalization on the field or at HO.

 Okay.
-Now my second question is regarding the growth.
-I mean firstly, is the management really happy with the 6% growth and going forward?
-Where do you see this and how has the.
+Now, my second question is regarding the growth.
+I mean, firstly, is the management really happy with the 6% growth?
+And going forward, where do you see this?
 And secondly, how have the brands actually performed in this growth system?

 Amrut Medhekar

 It’s a mixed bag of performance.
-If you.
-Obviously, as Manish has said in his opening remarks, the growth is not even as per our own expectations.
-So obviously there’s a lot of scope for improvement for us to do and that’s what we are on the job to do that.
-However, the growth, if you’re asking in terms of breakup of the growth, then some of the branches certainly outperformed the market while some of the brands are lagging.
-So that’s where we are working and hopefully we’ll be able to beat the market growth as soon as possible.
+If you — obviously, as Manish has said in his opening remarks, the growth is not even as per our own expectations.
+So, there’s a lot of scope for improvement for us to do.
+And that’s what we are on the job to do that.
+However, the growth — if you’re asking in terms of breakup of the growth, then some of the brands have certainly outperformed the market, while some of the brands are lagging.
+So, that’s where we are working.
+And hopefully, we’ll be able to beat the market growth as soon as possible.

-So will that affect our sales mix going forward?
-As in are we planning to correlate this data and try to get a better sales mix going forward for these brands which are performing well?
-Is that going to happen or.
-We are going to explore the market as it is.
+So, will that affect our sales mix going forward?
+As in, are we planning just to correlate this data and try to get a better sales mix going forward for these brands which are performing well?
+Is that going to happen or we are going to explore the market as it is?

 Amrut Medhekar

 No, I’m not talking about the gross margins.
-I’m talking about sales growth.
-I’m sorry, sales growth.
-You know, are we going to go with, you know, the, the brands which are doing better sales?
+I’m talking about the sales growth.
+I’m sorry, sales growth, are we going to go with the brands which are doing better sales?

 Amrut Medhekar

 Yes, of course.
-So we’ll obviously, you know, bet on the winning horses.
+So, we’ll bet on the winning horses.

-So that along with that what will be the sales, I mean what will be the growth drivers for the company going forward for the next one to two years?
+So, that will — along with that, what will be the sales, I mean, what will be the growth drivers for the company going forward for the next one to two years?

 Amrut Medhekar

-So the mix will largely remain as to how the India Pharma has been behaving.
-So 50% of the growth we are Expecting with the price increase as well as some new product and new SK introductions and remaining will be the volume growth.
+So, the mix will largely remain as to how the India Pharma has been behaving.
+So, 50% of the growth we are expecting with the price increase as well as on new product and new SKU introductions.
+And remaining will be the volume growth.

 Manish Gupta